-- 1. The term "Dual Career Appointment" means a bargaining unit position, at least one-half of which is funded by the Provost's Office and/or other sources outside the academic unit, held by an Employee whose appointment is related to the recruitment or retention of the Employee's partner to a tenured, tenuretrack, or research-track position. - 2.
-The Employer may appoint no more than twenty-four (24) individuals into Dual Career Appointments during the term of the Agreement.

-- The Employer will provide the following information to the Union when it appoints an Employee to a Dual Career Appointment: name of Employee, appointing academic unit, Dual Career Appointment status, duration of the appointment, and notice if posting was waived. - 4.
-The provisions of Article XXVII.A., Posting, shall not apply to Dual Career Appointments. - During the course of the Provost Office/outside funding of a Dual Career Appointment, the provisions of Article XII., Layoff, Reduction in Appointment Effort, and Recall, shall not apply. - 6.
-During the course of the Provost Office/outside funding of a Dual Career Appointment, an Employee in a Dual Career Appointment may not be displaced by another Employee who is subject to layoff or reduction in effort under Article XII.B., Procedure for Layoff. - 7.
-At the discretion of the academic unit, an Employee in a Dual Career Appointment may be given a working title in the adjunct series, without holding a regular non-instructional title at the University, at a rank deemed appropriate by the academic unit. - 8.
-An Employee in a Dual Career Appointment is eligible for the unpaid leaves of absence set forth in Article XXXI., irrespective of the bargaining unit title held by the Employee. - 9.
-An Employee in a Dual Career Appointment may be given a multi-year appointment, irrespective of the bargaining unit title held by the Employee.
+- The term "Dual Career Appointment" means a bargaining unit position, at least one-half of which is funded by the Provost's Office and/or other sources outside the academic unit, held by an Employee whose appointment is related to the recruitment or retention of the Employee's partner to a tenured, tenuretrack, or research-track position. - 2.
+The Employer may appoint no more than twenty-four (24) individuals into Dual Career Appointments during the term of the Agreement. - During the course of the Provost Office/outside funding of a Dual Career Appointment, the provisions of Article XII., Layoff, Reduction in Appointment Effort, and Recall, shall not apply. - 4.
+During the course of the Provost Office/outside funding of a Dual Career Appointment, an Employee in a Dual Career Appointment may not be displaced by another Employee who is subject to layoff or reduction in effort under Article XII.B., Procedure for Layoff. - 5.
+At the discretion of the academic unit, an Employee in a Dual Career Appointment may be given a working title in the adjunct series, without holding a regular non-instructional title at the University, at a rank deemed appropriate by the academic unit.

-10. Prior to appointing an Employee in a Dual Career Appointment for any period beyond the period of Provost's Office/outside funding, the position shall be posted in accordance with the provisions of Article XXVII.A., Posting, and Employees on layoff in the academic unit shall be notified in accordance with Article XII.E.
+- 6. An Employee in a Dual Career Appointment is eligible for the unpaid leaves of absence set forth in Article XXXI., irrespective of the bargaining unit title held by the Employee. - 7.
+An Employee in a Dual Career Appointment may be given a multi-year appointment, irrespective of the bargaining unit title held by the Employee. - 8.
+Prior to appointing an Employee in a Dual Career Appointment for any period beyond the period of Provost's Office/outside funding, the position shall be posted in accordance with the provisions of Article XXVII.A., Posting, and Employees on layoff in the academic unit shall be notified in accordance with Article XII.E.
 If the Employee formerly in a Dual Career Appointment is hired for the position, the former adjunct title, if any, will no longer be used.
 Once appointed, the Employee will have all prior semesters of service and percentages of effort up to a maximum of four (4) semesters applied to their seniority calculation.

-Section C. Programs to Hire Recent University Graduates
+Section D. Programs to Hire Recent University Graduates

 - 1. The provisions of this Section shall apply to Recent Graduate Programs.
 The term "Recent Graduate Program" means a program designed to provide fixed-duration, post-graduate teaching experience not to exceed two (2) years to recent University graduates.
 The term "Recent Graduate Position" means a Lecturer I position held by an Employee who earned either a terminal masters or doctorate degree from the academic unit that wishes to appoint the Employee.
 An Employee appointed to a Recent Graduate Position must be appointed to the Position within one (1) year from the date of the Employee's graduation. - 2.
 If the Employer decides to create a new Recent Graduate Program, the Employer shall notify the Union.
-For each proposed Recent Graduate Program, the Employer and the Union shall agree on an appropriate number of positions to be covered by such Program.
+For each proposed Recent Graduate Program, the Employer and the

+Union shall agree on an appropriate number of positions to be covered by such Program.
 In the event an Employee appointed under a Recent Graduate Program is appointed to a second year in a Recent Graduate Position, this second appointment shall count as one of the allowable appointments for that year.